 Every multifamily deal in Los Angeles in 2026 fails one of three tests, and most buyers are running all three wrong.
 The first is whether the rent roll is real.
 The second is whether the operating expense number reflects what the building actually costs to run.
-The third is whether the cap rate you are paying accounts for the rent control regime your building sits under.
+The third is whether your NOI trajectory accounts for the rent control regime your building sits under.
 Get all three right and the math works.
 Miss one and the building owns you for the next seven years.
+This guide is for the investor analyzing deals.
+It is not exhaustive — entire books exist on multifamily underwriting.
+It is the specific parts that trip LA buyers in 2026.

 Tenant ledgers, not just the rent roll.
 A rent roll shows what tenants owe.
 Tenant ledgers show what tenants have actually paid, on what dates, and how often they have been late.
 A rent roll with $2,200 per unit looks different once you see that three units are consistently paying $1,400 on the 22nd instead of $2,200 on the 1st.